Luminary Park

-South Loop Park is a 5.5 acre public park under construction in Kansas City, Missouri.
-The project involves building a structural deck, or lid, above a four-block section of the below-grade Interstate 670 (I-670) to create what its designers describe as a multi-functional, highly programmed urban green space.
-Its stated purpose is to reconnect the city's Central Business District with the Crossroads Arts District, addressing a significant urban divide created by the highway's construction in the late 1960s according to the controversial nationwide Urban Renewal era.
+Luminary Park is a planned 5.5 acre public park under construction in Kansas City, Missouri.
+The park's surface rests on a structural deck, or lid, to be built atop a four-block section of the below-grade Interstate 670 (I-670) to create what its designers describe as a multi-functional, highly programmed urban green space.
+Its stated purpose is to reconnect the city's Central Business District and the Crossroads Arts District, to remediate a significant urban divide created by the highway's construction during the controversial nationwide Urban Renewal era of the late 1960s.